zhang-lupeng/YOGLOOP/README.md

 # YOGLOOP
 YOGLOOP is a software for identifying short-range chromatin loops.
-#Install
+# Install

-git clone <repository-url>
+··· git clone <repository-url>
 conda create -n YOGLOOP
 conda install python=3.1
-  pip install ultralytics==8.3.51
+pip install ultralytics==8.3.51···

-#Usage
+# Usage

 1. Data Format Preparation
 YOGLOOP requires 6-column BEDPE files, with each chromosome stored as a separate file in the yo_out directory.
 We provide a script to convert HiC-Pro's allValidPairs into BEDPE format.